isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 llustrations of Japanese literature typically feature woodblock colour-printing called <i>ukiyo-e</i>, one of the most famous traditional Japanese art forms.

-The beauty of woodblock prints can be seen in <i>Otogi-Banashi</i>, a bilingual title packaged as an old-style toybook, which combines concepts of learning with play and serves as educational toys for children as well.
-Relatively few specimens in good condition exist today as, in many cases, these toybooks were literally read to pieces.[^1]
+The beauty of woodblock prints can be seen in <i>Otogi-Banashi</i>, a bilingual title packaged as an old-style toy book, which combines concepts of learning with play and serves as educational toys for children as well.
+Relatively few specimens in good condition exist today as, in many cases, these toy books were literally read to pieces.[^1]

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/Otogi_Banashi_open.jpg">
 The uniqueness of <i>Otogi-Banashi</i> lies in its accompanying miniature books and the book-within-a-book format.
 The miniature books contain only illustrations.
-The bigger book provides captions to the miniature books and an introductory essay to the history of toybooks and woodblock prints.</div>
+The bigger book provides captions to the miniature books and an introductory essay to the history of toy books and woodblock prints.</div>

 The craft of toybooks were originally created as playthings for Japanese children.
 Three Japanese folktales are featured in this volume: <i>The Old Man Who Makes the Flowers Bloom, Momotaro and KachiKachi Mountain</i>.
 The binding and outer slipcover for this particular volume is made of <i>chiyogami</i>, a traditional Japanese paper characterised by its hand-stencilled and block-printed patterns.